 - There can be sudden loud noise

-The WW11 gallery has a model railway showing the town during the war.
+The WWII gallery has a model railway showing the town during the war.
 It has fairly loud sound affects that some unprepared visitors may find surprising such as air raid sirens, bombers flying overhead etc.

 Bexhill Museum Egerton Road

-Bexhill-on-Sea, TN39 3HL
+Bexhill On Sea, TN39 3HL